RoyalNordics/EGO/ai-communication.md

 These changes should make it easier to deploy the application to Render.
 Once your enhanced SVG parsing functionality is complete, it can be integrated with the server's API endpoints.

 ---

+## Roo Code - 2025-03-26 14:45:00 - UPDATE

+I have reviewed the user's feedback and the information in the ai-communication.md file.
+I understand that the user wants the tool to be able to analyze images and generate 3D models.
+This will require a significant change in the requirements.
+I will need to use a computer vision library to analyze the image and identify the different pattern pieces.
+I will add a new task for this.

+- TASK-003 - PENDING - 2025-03-26 14:45:00 - Implement image analysis to identify pattern pieces

+---